-however, the maintenance demonstration need not be based on modeling.
-See Wall v.
-EPA, supra; Sierra Club v.
-EPA, supra.
-See also 66 FR 53099-53100; 68 FR 25430-32.
-To show that the Maryland portion of the Area will remain in attainment, MDE uses projection inventories derived by applying appropriate growth and control factors to the 2007 attainment year emissions inventory.
-MDE developed projection inventories for an interim year of 2017 and a maintenance plan end year of 2025 to show that future emissions of SO2, NOX, PM2.5, VOC, and NH3, will remain at or below the 2007 emissions levels throughout the Maryland portion of the Area through the year 2025.
+To show that the Baltimore Area will remain in attainment, MDE uses projection inventories derived by applying appropriate growth and control factors to the 2007 attainment year emissions inventory.
+MDE developed projection inventories for an interim year of 2017 and a maintenance plan end year of 2025 to show that future emissions of SO2, NO_X, PM{2.5}, VOC, and NH3, will remain at or below the 2007 emissions levels throughout the Baltimore Area through the year 2025.